perseids-project/perseids-design/README.md

 # perseids-design
-Repository for all design guidelines
+Repository for all design guidelines for the Perseids website.